jacobeisenstein/gt-css-class/grading.md

 ## Labs

-Students will choose two of the ten labs, and perform a significant extension of the lab material, e.g.
+Students will choose three of the ten labs, and perform a significant extension of the lab material, e.g.
 - acquiring and analyzing additional data
 - applying and comparing more analytical techniques
 - visualizing the results in a way, etc.